junwoo091400/Anonymize_ULog_Data/README.md

 ```

 ## Additional Context
+### Pyulog bug on exporting `transponder_report` topic
+It seems like for logs with [`transponder_report`](https://github.com/PX4/PX4-Autopilot/commits/e211e0ca0e565b6ff02615ee912fd101e3d2036a/msg/transponder_report.msg) topic, the pyulog breaks down when trying to export the file.

+This has been addressed in a [PR](https://github.com/PX4/pyulog/pull/95), but the log export may fail with the message "struct.error: char format requires a bytes object of length 1".

 ### Magnetometer data
 The magnetometer data (e.g. `vehicle_magnetometer`) can give an information about an approximate location of the vehicle using the declination information.